silas-brasil-gupy/silas-brasil-gupy/README.md

 - 👋 Hi, I’m @silas-brasil-gupy
 - 👀 I’m interested in Backend Development with NestJS and PostgreSQL
-- 🌱 I’m currently learning Java + Spring Boot
+- 🌱 I’m currently learning Java + Spring Boot, Golang
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m collaborating on Gupy EduCorp
 - 📫 How to reach me on silas.brasil@gupy.com.br

 <!---